linkerd/website/linkerd.io/content/gsoc.md

 service mesh, and learning from some of the best service mesh engineers intrigue you?

-Join us on thd Linkerd [Slack](https://linkerd.slack.com).
+Join us on the Linkerd [Slack](https://linkerd.slack.com).
 Look for the `#gsoc` channel!

 ## Project Ideas

-So you are up for the challenge, and ready to show off your problem-solving skills?
+So you are up for the challenge?
 Check out the list of projects below.
 When you are ready, go to the [Application Process](#application-process) section for more information on how to proceed.

 ### Auto-Update